Decree of Turda: Background

+Context interpretation

 Historians have not reached a consensual view of the exact circumstances of the issuing of the decree and its main purpose.
 István Petrovics writes that the mobile way of life of the increasing Romanian population caused their conflicts with the sedentary Hungarians.
 According to Ioan-Aurel Pop, the decree shows the Romanians' "muted resistance" against the monarch and the noblemen who had attempted to deprive them of their property, especially their inherited estates.